Colleges by Location

 Career Counselling

-At The University of North Carolina at Chapel Hill, there is both group career counseling for full-time students and individual career counseling for full-time students.
+At The University of North Carolina at Chapel Hill, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
-The career center offers resume preparation and resume referral to employers.
-The school has campus employer recruitment for full-time students only.
-This school offers alumni networking opportunities, which could be a great asset for your future career.
+The school has campus employer recruitment for all the students.

 Job Placement

-The average annual salary for graduates employed six months after graduation from this institution is 77,743 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this school is 61,280 USD.

 Average Starting Salary After 6 Months of Graduation